Mike's high-school graduation home button. years

 Out of all the discs I produced for Macmillan this was my favorite, something I considered a genuine tool for historians.
 One could select almost any day of the conflict and find the appropriate headline from The New York Times along with the CBS Evening News broadcast from the same evening.
 We developed a whole series of new maps and licensed hundreds of images, including the iconic shot we used on the box cover.

 I had a great New York designer who could also code and together we did the production for a fraction of the cost of Best of Breed.
 It became so much easier to make changes!
 I loved working with the people from The Times and CBS who were proud of their efforts and there to make something good; CBS even submitted it for a Peabody.
-And the cartographers were a gas—the word "droll" had been invented just for them.
+And the cartographers were a gas—the word droll had been invented just for them.

 Even though the budget was smaller we still couldn't sell Vietnam in sufficient numbers to make a profit.
 Libraries bought a few but there was little interest in the mass end of the market.
 We continued to churn out titles for the next five years and every year the budgets got smaller.
 When the company was dissolved in 1999 I was the last employee, and I got a nice set of steak knives.